Area ethanol firm marking 20 years of adding value to Nebraska corn

 With a workforce of 150 in Nebraska now, KAAPA has specialists in areas such as engineering, project management, marketing and logistics.
 Woodside said acquiring “some depth and some bench strength” has prepared the team to make the Aurora plant improvements.

-Combined, the Minden, Ravenna and upgraded Aurora plants will grind up to 110 million bushels of corn each year, or approximately 5 percent of Nebraska's harvest.
+Combined, the Minden, Ravenna and upgraded Aurora plants will grind up to 110 million bushels of corn each year, or approximately 5% of Nebraska’s harvest.
 Woodside said those bushels can be processed into 320 million gallons of ethanol and 2.5 million tons of distillers grains.

 KAAPA board members and shareholders have been opportunistic the past 20 years because they continue to be optimistic about the ethanol industry, he said.
 One reason is growing interest in reducing transportation carbon emissions to address climate change.